Race and racism

 We recognise that in order to address attainment and employability gaps across Higher Education, we need to put in extra initiatives to ensure equality of opportunity for all our graduates.
 The University of Plymouth has a wide-range of mentoring, career development and bursaries available to our BAME/BIPOC students.

 Our curriculum should reflect the diversity of lived experiences and not rely on white or Eurocentric ideas and philosophy.
-As part of the University’s work to address the ethnicity attainment gap we are working on curriculum decolonisation across the University through our dedicated Educational Development Team and our submission to the Race Equality Charter.
+As part of the University’s work to address the ethnicity attainment gap we are working on curriculum decolonisation across the University through our dedicated Educational Development Team.

-This toolkit comprises of a range of resources inform and entertain you, including films, documentaries, podcasts, books (both fiction and non-fiction), articles, websites and more.
+This toolkit comprises resources to inform and entertain you, including films, documentaries, podcasts, books (both fiction and non-fiction), articles, websites and more.

 The University of Plymouth is proud to be a safe, welcoming and diverse community – our staff, students and anyone interacting with us should feel comfortable being who they are.